 Katrina grew up in West Hartford, CT, and moved to Philadelphia to attend Bryn Mawr College, where she studied Psychology and Education.
 After graduating in 2004, she worked as a Research Assistant in developmental psychology before deciding to pursue her passion for urban education.
 Katrina received her Masters in Education and teaching certification from the University of Pennsylvania, and then taught in the School District of Philadelphia for two years.
 While teaching, she discovered a drive for helping low-income and first-generation students gain access to college.
 Katrina moved back to New England in August 2010, and joined the Bottom Line team in April 2011.

-*These members also sit on Bottom Line Regional Boards
+*These members also Chair their respective Bottom Line Regional Boards